 There’s such an incredible range of great options to choose from — it’s tough to choose just one island!

-But don’t stress, this article did the heavy lifting for you.
+But don’t stress, this article does the heavy lifting for you.

-Here are some things to consider when choosing which island to visit in Hawaii.
+Here are some things to consider when choosing which Hawaii island to visit.

 – Fire Dancer, Hawaii